Skip to main content

 IP Allowlist and Blocklist Configuration

-The IP allowlist and blocklist feature allows you to precisely control which IP addresses or network segments can access your static website resources, serving as a critical measure for website security.
+The IP allowlist and blocklist feature allows you to precisely control which IP addresses or network segments can access your static website resources, which is an important means to safeguard website security.

 Configuration Steps